projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 HYBRID:
-   This scenario defines a hybrid use case with three VMs: one pre-launched VM, one pre-launched Service VM, and one post-launched Standard VM.
+   This scenario defines a hybrid use case with three VMs: one pre-launched Safety VM, one pre-launched Service VM, and one post-launched Standard VM.

+HYBRID_RT:
+   This scenario defines a hybrid use case with three VMs: one pre-launched RTVM, one pre-launched Service VM, and one post-launched Standard VM.

 Assuming that you are at the top level of the acrn-hypervisor directory, perform the following: